-The third volume of the Digital Excellence in Healthcare: APAC Case Studies series features efforts by Asia-Pacific healthcare organisations designed to harness the power of information to improve outcomes.
+The third volume of the Digital Excellence in Healthcare: APAC Case Studies series features efforts by Asia-Pacific healthcare organisations in harnessing the power of information to improve outcomes.

-Apollo Hospitals in India proved its IT prowess by receiving not one, but three Stage Six validations for the HIMSS Outpatient Electronic Medical Record Adoption Model (O-EMRAM), Infrastructure Adoption Model (INFRAM), and Digital Imaging Adoption Model (DIAM).
+Apollo Hospitals in India proved its IT prowess by receiving not one but three Stage 6 validations for the HIMSS Outpatient Electronic Medical Record Adoption Model (O-EMRAM), Infrastructure Adoption Model (INFRAM), and Digital Imaging Adoption Model (DIAM).
 In working toward these achievements, Apollo has cultivated a management culture based on insights.
-One of the findings from the assessment was Apollo's progress in deploying modern technologies, including cognitive algorithms in its care protocols and pathways, and virtual reality in clinical upskilling.
+One of the findings from the assessments was Apollo's progress in deploying modern technologies, including cognitive algorithms in its care protocols and pathways and virtual reality in clinical upskilling.

-Following its world’s first Stage Seven INFRAM validation, Samsung Medical Center (SMC) in South Korea achieved Stage Six accreditation for the EMRAM.
+Following its world’s first Stage 7 INFRAM validation, Samsung Medical Center in South Korea achieved Stage 6 accreditation for the EMRAM.
 During its assessment, the hospital was praised for several patient engagement initiatives, including the Visual ARS (Automatic Response System) for appointment booking, which has introduced a customer-centric approach to an essential administrative task.
-SMC was also commended for its impressive health information exchange capabilities and being able to exchange data across multiple external and national databases in near real-time.
+SMC was also commended for its “impressive” health information exchange capabilities, being able to exchange data across multiple external and national databases in near real-time.

 While an outlier in this report, the final case study on global telehealth provider doxy.me presents the positive outcomes of automating work processes.
 A growing platform that caters to patients and doctors from around 150 countries, doxy.me needed its interface to become more navigable by anyone.
-They initially tried to copy and paste texts, send them to a translation provider, and then wait for up to 10 days before manually posting the translated texts on their platform.
-By adopting Lokalise's translation solution into their platform they are now able to support 100 languages, including Chinese, Malay, and Japanese.
+It initially tried to copy-paste texts, send them to a translation provider, and wait for up to 10 days before manually posting the translated texts on its platform.
+Since adopting Lokalise's translation solution into its platform, its platform now supports over 100 languages, including Chinese, Malay, and Japanese.

-HIMSS is proud to present the third volume of the Digital Excellence in Healthcare: APAC Case Studies Report Volume Three, a quarterly compilation of case studies featuring healthcare organisations that have successfully embarked on digital transformation.
+HIMSS is proud to present volume three of the Digital Excellence in Healthcare: APAC Case Studies, a compilation of case studies featuring healthcare organisations that have achieved milestones on their digital transformation journey.